sunbird-cb/mentoring/documentation/2.6.1/native/MentorEd-Setup-README.md

-## B. PM2 Managed Services & Natively Installed Dependencies
+## PM2 Managed Services & Natively Installed Dependencies

 Expectation: Upon following the prescribed steps, you will achieve a fully operational MentorEd application setup.
 Both the portal and backend services are managed using PM2, with all dependencies installed natively on the host system.